 Type design and type examples at Smashing Magazine.
 [Google]

 Interactive typography, letterform appreciation art magazine.
 Free subscription.
 Has feature articles, tips, a gallery and reviews.
 Run by Rod McDonald from Toronto.
 [Google]

 Czech design and typography magazine.
 [Google]

 German site concerned with typography, type news, interviews, links, and discussions, and masterfully managed by Peter Reichard (Offenbach) and Christopher Lindlohr (Frankfurt).
+It was active from 2002 until 2012.
 Peter designed the cute dingbat font PixelheadHandmadeBeta (2001).
 Pixel font links.
 Typosition is an on-line type-in-design mag (free, PDF format).
 Now also in print.
 [Google]

 [Alphabet Farm Journal]